Economic history of the United States: Government policies

 The New Deal era farm programs were continued into the 1940s and 1950s, with the goal of supporting the prices received by farmers.
 Typical programs involved farm loans, commodity subsidies, and price supports.
 The rapid decline in the farm population led to a smaller voice in Congress.
 So the well-organized Farm Bureau and other lobbyists, worked in the 1970s to appeal to urban Congressman through food stamp programs for the poor.
 By 2000, the food stamp program was the largest component of the farm bill.
-In 2010, the Tea Party movement brought in many Republicans committed to cutting all federal subsidies, including those in agriculture.
+In 2010, the Tea Party movement brought in a number of Republicans committed to cutting all federal subsidies, including those in agriculture.
 Meanwhile, urban Democrats strongly opposed reductions, pointing to the severe hardships caused by the 2008–10 economic recession.
 The Agricultural Act of 2014 saw many rural Republican Congressman voting against the program despite its support from farmers; it passed with urban support.